eddiecmurray/blog/_posts/2019-10-23-learn_about_how_spotify_changed_the_music_industry.md

 The problem - artists still aren't seeing those profits.

 The podcast episode provides data about how the music industry has changed in the past 20 years and the impact of streaming services like Spotify.
 This is a great way to start a conversation with students on digital citizenship topics about creative work.
-Musicians have had to continue adapting to changes in technology including the rise of music piracy in the late 1990s to the emergence of legal streaming options in the early 2010s.
+Musicians have had to adapt to changes in technology including the rise of music piracy in the late 1990s and the emergence of legal streaming options in the early 2010s.
 While companies like Spotify have made musicians work more accessible, are these are artists still be unfairly compensated for their work?
 If so, who is to be blamed for unfairly compensating artists?

 **Source:**  [Freakanomics]( http://freakonomics.com/podcast/spotify/ )